Alexxfromgit/Mobile_RPG/Test_Suit_Named1.md

 Step actions | Expected Results
 ------------ | -------------
-1. Open the main storage | 1.
-The main storage is opened
-2. Move the helmet item into the backpack | 2.
-The helmet item is moved into the backpack
+1.Open the main storage | 1.The main storage is opened 2.Move the helmet item into the backpack | 2.The helmet item is moved into the backpack

 **Importance:** High